scottsappen/confluent_mongodb_langchain/README.md

 The answer is: yes, you can.

-This repo isd overkill for sure, but it shows off LangChain’s orchestration capability even in a simple ETL-like flow with Confluent and MongoDB Atlas.
+This repo is overkill for sure, but it shows off LangChain’s orchestration capability even in a simple ETL-like flow with Confluent and MongoDB Atlas.
 It's meant to do 1 simple thing.
 Prove it out on your own without complicated infrastructure.
 Hands-on, but super easy to do.
 This repo:
 - uses MongoDB Atlas's existing Sample netflix movie data
 - asks OpenAI for a summary of recommendations based on results retrieved from MongoDB Atlas
 - inserts the LLM response into a Confluent Kafka topic